DFE-Digital/get-into-teaching-app/app/views/content/teacher-training-advisers.md

 ## Already applied and been unsuccessful?

-Our teacher training advisers can help make your next application stronger.
+Our advisers can help make your next application stronger.
 They’ll help you:

 * act on any feedback
 * understand the qualifications you need to become a teacher